 - Make your own mini tables from the vast amount of info present – Tables are actually a way of packing facts which seem disconnected.
 If you sense that tables which have been made in your book are not helping in memorizing, try making a new table according to your convenience.
 For instance, a table of all s block elements with all the properties can be made into smaller tables dealing with few connected properties (thermal stability, melting point, boiling point).

 - Solve questions– Recalling > Rereading.
 Questions force you to recall stuff you don’t seem to remember till the moment you read it.
 Solve exercises and papers which deal with the information you are trying to learn.

-Related Post : How Can One Memorize a Lot of Stuff to Crack AIIMS and NEET?
+Related Post : How Can One Memorize a Lot of Stuff to Crack NEET?